 - Put all the other ingredients (egg yolk, lemon juice, salt, cayenne pepper and the mustard) all in one mug (I use a bigger one) blend for literally 5 seconds and then pour in the hot butter in three slots or streamed in.

 Tada!!
-Sauce is ready to go on your meal!
+The hollandaise sauce is ready to go on your meal!
 Told ya it’s that easy! 👍🏻

 Cooks recommendations and tips:

 • use organic ingredients as much as possible;